 A special purpose district (SPD) will be required to report information to the Comptroller for inclusion in the Special Purpose District Public Information Database if it meets all of the following applicability criteria:

-An SPD meeting all of the above criteria will be required to submit the following information to the Comptroller every year (or, alternatively, to affirm that information previously submitted is still accurate):
+An SPD meeting all of the above criteria will be required to submit a report to the Comptroller every year (or affirm that information previously submitted is still accurate).

 Special purpose districts have a 90-day window to report the required information.
-For the 2018 reporting, the period will begin January 31, 2018 and close on May 1st.
-All required reporting information must be reported to the Comptroller’s office using the online form no later than May 1st.
+For the 2018 reporting, the period begins January 31, 2018.
+All required reporting information must be reported to the Comptroller’s office using the online form no later than May 1, 2018.

 The Comptroller of Public Accounts encourages special purpose districts to provide, at a minimum, contact information where district representatives wish to receive notices and other communications from the agency regarding these and any future reporting requirements.